Drug Treatment for Parkinson's Disease

 Dopamine agonists are drugs that activate the dopamine receptor.
 They mimic or copy the function of dopamine in the brain.

-Requip, Mirapex, and Neupro are dopamine agonists.
+Requip (ropinirole), Mirapex (pramipexole), and Neupro (rotigotine) are dopamine agonists.
 These medications may be taken alone or in combination with Sinemet.
 Generally, dopamine agonists are prescribed first and levodopa is added if the patient's symptoms cannot be controlled sufficiently.

 Because dopamine agonists are better tolerated and do not have the same risks of long-term complications as levodopa therapy, dopamine agonists are often the first choice of treatment for Parkinson's disease.

-Symmetrel may be a helpful treatment for people with mild Parkinson's disease, but it often causes significant side effects including confusion and memory problems.
+Symmetrel (Amantadine) may be a helpful treatment for people with mild Parkinson's disease, but it may cause side effects including confusion and memory problems.
 Symmetrel increases the amount of dopamine available for use in the brain, therefore reducing symptoms of Parkinson's.
 There have been recent reports that Symmetrel may help reduce the involuntary movements (dyskinesia) associated with levodopa therapy.

 Anticholinergics (Artane, Cogentin)